 In the 1160s, the Egyptian government was in chaos.
 A conflict had broken out between the vizier of Egypt and the Fatimid caliph.
 There was a spate of coups and assassinations.
 Power was being nominally wielded by Fatimid Caliph al-Adid, an eleven year old boy who was a puppet in the hands of various strongmen in Cairo.
 The political situation was unsustainable.
-The Fatimid caliphate was on the verge of collapse, and Egypt was up for grabs.
+The Fatimid caliphate was collapsing, and Egypt was up for grabs.

 Both Nur ad-Din and Amalric, King of Jerusalem, were trying to take advantage of the chaos in Egypt.
 Amalric marched his army of crusaders to Egypt in 1163.
 His army met the Egyptian army at Pelusium, a city on the eastern side of Egypt’s Nile delta.
 Amalric was victorious, but the Egyptian army opened the Nile dams flooding the river, making it impossible for Amalric’s forces to cross into Egypt.
 Amalric was forced to retreat.